ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/operations/compare-exchange/get-compare-exchange-value.dotnet.markdown

 | **Value** | `T` | The existing value that _Key_ has |
 | **Index** | long |  The version number of the _Value_ that is stored for the specified _Key_ |

+{INFO: Session Interface and Lazy Get}
+You can also get compare exchange values through the [session cluster transactions](../../../client-api/session/cluster-transaction) at `session.Advanced.ClusterTransaction`.

+This method also exposes methods getting compare exchange [lazily](../../../client-api/session/cluster-transaction#get-compare-exchange-lazily).
+{INFO/}

 {PANEL/}

 {PANEL: Example I - Value is 'long'}